 NGOs are permitted to conduct economic activities “to reach the statutory not-for-profit goals of the organization” and provided that the income is used only “to carry out the specified goals of the organization."
 (NGO Law, Article 22.2)

-The Law on Social Organizations neither specifically allows nor prohibits the carrying out of economic activities.
-The Civil Code, however, specifies that an association “may not carry on any financial business” (Civil Code, Article 418), which could be interpreted to restrict economic activity for social organizations.
-We have received no information that such a restriction is being enforced; indeed, in practice, associations are performing economic activities without interference from government.
+The Law on Associations neither specifically allows nor prohibits the carrying out of economic activities.
+The Civil Code, however, specifies that an association “may not carry on any financial business” (Civil Code, Article 418), which could be interpreted to restrict economic activity for associations.
+We have, however, received no information that such a restriction is being enforced; indeed, in practice, associations are performing economic activities without interference from government.

 |UN Universal Periodic Review Reports|